Category Archives: Server

 • Is the target NAS drive sitting on the Storage VLAN with multiple gateways enabled

-• Can you ping the storage server from inside the server Proxmox instances?
+• Can you ping the storage server from inside the Proxmox server instances?

 Backups